How many query rejections one should suffer before enough is enough. Is there a magic number? When should you give up on a project?

-This isn’t one I can answer (which is why I chose to blog about it on a busy day).
+This isn’t one I can answer.
 You have to answer it for yourself.

 The “if only” game goes something like this: “If only” I had an agent I would be happy.
 Then that inevitably leads to the next step: “if only” I had a publisher I would be happy.
 “If only” I sold X copies I would be happy.
 Which leads to “if only” I were a bestseller I would be happy.
 And so on and so on.
 Happiness is always just over the horizon.

 In my opinion, the only way to be happy in this business is to somehow avoid playing that game and appreciate every step.
 There’s not a bed of roses waiting for you after every hill.

 Try to focus on enjoying each step as much as possible.
 If it’s not making you happy, then maybe you should put down the pen for the time being.
 You can always write again another day.